Asian Side of Istanbul

 ANADOLU HISARI (Anatolian Fortress)

 Anadolu Hisari is located at one of the narrowest points of the Bosphorus.
 Countless features make this place one of the most beautiful coasts on the Asian Istanbul side.
 Kucuksu Mansion, a tiny version of Dolmabahce Palace from the 19th century, is one reason.
-The beauty of the two streams coming together is another reason.
-And the stylish cafes at the entrance of the region from the sea are other reasons.
+The beauty of the two streams coming together is another reason, and the stylish cafes at the entrance of the region from the sea are other reasons.

 ANADOLU KAVAGI (Anatolian Village)